Do you know the rule ‘less is more’?

 Well, it applies to online shops too.

 Ecommerce businesses have plenty of products – more than any other websites.
 These products need to be displayed for all customers to see.
 But how to show them without overwhelming anybody?
-You see, too many options often lead to ‘analysis paralysis’ which in turn may push people away and even lead to fewer sales.
+Ecommerce experts agree, that too many options often lead to ‘analysis paralysis’ which in turn may push people away and even lead to fewer sales.
 In this article, we are going to focus on the problem of information overload and how to avoid it.

 Why customers don’t like big choice?